 Where to Find a Cosy Velvet Curtain

 I found my cosy velvet curtains on offer as George at Asda, and love the pretty dusky pink colour.
 They also sell these curtains in a silvery grey and they are lined.
 They come in several sizes, with different lengths and widths.
-I only needed one curtain for my door, but will use the other one in the girls’ new den.
-You can read about our plan for their den here and is still a work in progress.
-I ordered the pair that were closest to the length of the door, making sure a single curtain would cover the width.
-Using two curtains would be warmer, but then the door wouldn’t open properly.
+I only needed one curtain for my door, but used the other one in the girls’ new den, which you can see here.

 As you can see, when drawn, the curtain fits into the side window without interfering with the door opening.
 I didn’t think the pinks would go, but I was pleasantly surprised.
 I’m so glad I took the gamble to order them!

 They have a few creases from being folded in the packet, I expect these to drop out now it’s hung.